eparedes90/statisticalAnalysis/investmentEfficiency/READme.md

 Econometric theory explanation and details were explained in a meeting.

 # Principal Content
-*Final Report in PDF: Report.pdf
+* Final Report in PDF: Report.pdf
-*Final Report in HTML: Report.html
+* Final Report in HTML: Report.html
-*Final Report in txt: Report.txt
+* Final Report in txt: Report.txt
-*The R project with all the coding: investmentEfficiency.Rproj *forAnalysis: Cleaned data
+* The R project with all the coding: investmentEfficiency.Rproj
-*plots: plots used in the report
+* forAnalysis: Cleaned data
-*scripts: Scripts in R for data cleaning
+* scripts: Scripts in R for data cleaning

 # Complementary carpets and files
-*RMarkdown coding: Report.RMD
+* RMarkdown coding: Report.RMD
-*Fuentes: Data sources
+* Fuentes: Data sources
-*data: carpet with first part of the data
+* data: carpet with first part of the data
-*data2: carpet with second part of the data given after a month *data3: carpet with third part of the data given after a month *dataDocAlum15: R document with all the cleaning procedure for elaborating an indicator of Education for 2015 *dataDocAlum16: R document with all the cleaning procedure for elaborating an indicator of Education for 2016
+* data2: carpet with second part of the data given after a month
+* data3: carpet with third part of the data given after a month
+* dataDocAlum15: R document with all the cleaning procedure for elaborating an indicator of Education for 2015
+* dataDocAlum16: R document with all the cleaning procedure for elaborating an indicator of Education for 2016
+* plots: complementary plots